milchmolch/Python_Tutorial/README.md

 - In R, variable names can contain special characters "." and "_", whereas in python only "_" is allowed.

-- Be careful when copying lists or dictionaries in python: its 'name copying'
+- Be careful when copying lists or dictionaries in python: its 'name copying'.
+See [video on aliasing](http://software-carpentry.org/v4/python/alias.html)